 Our Bismuth Yellow Is Different.

 On the other hand, a great example of proper research is our Bismuth Yellow pigment.
-In fact, over a year ago, we found and added the eye-catching Bismuth Yellow PY184 to our color palette after conducting extensive research and testing.
+We added the eye-catching Bismuth Yellow PY184 to our color palette after conducting extensive research and testing.
 Bismuth Yellow is a brilliant yellow, high performance pigment which offers excellent light fastness and heat stability (572 degrees F).
 This is the perfect yellow for sophisticated color mixes.
 It is a semi-transparent pigment with a high tinting strength.
 It is also ideal for creating beautiful glazes.
 As you can see, our color line is based on pigment research and without this step, we would not have the beautiful color line we have now.
-It is also important to mention that we utilized a state-of-the-art milling system that shears our pigments to their finest particle size which brings out the true personality of each pigment.
+It is also important to mention that we utilize a milling system that shears our pigments to their finest particle size which brings out the true personality of each pigment.
 You will find that our paint is rich, creamy, and vibrant thanks to this advanced technology.
-As you select your Hot Cake colors, you can feel confident that you are buying high quality encaustic paint.
+As you select your Enkaustikos colors, you can feel confident that you are buying high quality encaustic paint.